dschneideramphi/workflows/README.md

 2) In the AWS terminal, type `git clone [website]`

+You may need to enter your GitHub username and password (which may _not_ be the same as your AWS information)

 3) In the AWS terminal, change directories into the folder you just created using `cd [name-of-folder]`.
 The folder name should be the same as the last part of the repository

 **Check Yourself**: Your terminal should now say (master) before the dollar sign.
 For example: